-If you (or your spouse) get benefits from your (or your spouse's) employer or retiree group as part of this plan, you may call the employer/union benefits administrator or Customer service if you have any questions.
+If you (or your spouse) get benefits from your (or your spouse's) employer or retiree group as part of this plan, you may call that group's benefits administrator or Customer Service if you have any questions.
 You can ask about your (or your spouse's) employer or retiree health benefits, premiums, or the enrollment period.
-(Phone numbers for Customer service are printed on the back cover of this booklet.)
+(Phone numbers for Customer Service are printed on the back cover of this booklet.)
 You may also call 1-800-MEDICARE (1-800-633-4227; TTY: 1-877-486-2048) with questions related to your Medicare coverage under this plan.